resbaz/MATLAB-StatisticsToolbox-Notes/randomness_&_simulation.md

 % to the birthday party problem

 % HINT: The function unique() will tell you how many unique
 % numbers are in a vector.
-In this case, consider a vector
+In this case, a vector could contain
-% of birth days (random numbers bw 1 - 365).
+% randomly assigned birth dates.
 ```

 There are lots of ways this could be done, so think about what your code should do before you write it.